DPChallenge: A Digital Photography Contest You are not logged in. (log in or register

 Comment:

-An appealing image that meets the challenge well.
+An interesting image that contributes well to the challenge

 Photographer found comment helpful.